-It is every important to clean your espresso machine, especially when you want to try a different blend of coffee beans.
-Getting rid of the accumulated debris of milk, proteins, mineral deposits and oils inside the machine is important.
+It is very important to clean your espresso machine, especially when you want to try a different blend of coffee beans.
+Getting rid of the accumulated debris of milk, proteins, mineral deposits, and oils inside the machine is essential.
 The presence of debris in your machine will definitely influence the flavor of the end product giving it an unwanted taste.
-There are different ways to clean your espresso machine depending on the type of machine you have and how regularly you use your machine.
+There are different ways to clean your espresso machine, depending on the type of machine you have and how regularly you use your machine.

 Daily Maintenance of the machine

 - Scrubbing the basket and portafilter – The portafilter is the portable filter which is placed into the group.
 This is where the hot water is released into the machine to make the espresso.
 The basket is found inside the portafilter.
 It is a metal screen whose use is to filter.
 To clean these, you have to dislodge the two, scrub with a scouring pad or nylon brush before cleansing with hot water, after which wipe it dry with a clean towel.